DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam_dafoam.md

 </pre>

-The exact setup of the 0.orig file (which field values to include and what their initial values should be) depends on the case being setup.
-To serve as an example we can open the 0.orig/U file.
+The exact setup of the 0 folder (which field values to include and what their initial values should be) depends on the case being setup.
+To serve as an example, we can open the 0/U file.
 The first line is the `dimensions [0 1 -1 0 0 0 0];` line.
 This line specifies the units used for the field value.
-For the NACA 0012 case the initial velocity condition is 10 m/s in the x direction, hence `internalField uniform (10 0 0);` is set.
+For the wing case, the initial velocity condition is 10 m/s in the x direction, hence `internalField uniform (10 0 0);` is set.
 The following block (`boundaryField`) is where the actual boundary conditions are defined.
 Refer to the following figure for the setup of the internal and boundary fields.

 <img src="{{ site.url }}{{ site.baseurl }}/images/user_guide/analysis_discretization.png" style="width:700px !important;" />

 Fig. 1.
-A schematic of description of the internal and boundary fields for a 2D simulation domain
+A schematic description of the internal and boundary fields for a 2D simulation domain

 <pre>